creditimpact/finance-platform/temp_readme.txt

 The JSON produced by this stage may include informational fields that are not yet consumed by downstream modules:

-- `confidence`: heuristic confidence score from AI adjudication (if enabled).
+- `confidence`: heuristic confidence score for AI parsing.
 - `needs_human_review`: flag indicating analysis uncertainty.
 - `missing_bureaus`: list of bureaus absent from the source report.